realA10001986/Flux-Capacitor/README.md

 ##### &#9654; Use 'GPIO14' for box lights

 Normally, [box lights](#box-lighting) are connected to the "Box LED" connectors.
 Check this option if your box lights are instead connected to the "GPIO14" connector.

-##### &#9654; Use volume knob by default

-Check this if your FC has a pot for volume selection and you want to use this pot.
-Note that if this option is checked, commands regarding volume from the remote control are ignored.

 ##### &#9654; Use speed knob by default